Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Introduction

 \subsection{Structure of the paper}

 The structure of this paper is as follows.
 In Section~\ref{sec:review} we review the relevant literature on the two problems considered, order and rack allocation to pickers and rack sequencing in a robotic mobile fulfilment system.
 In Section~\ref{sec:formjeb} we present our formulation which decides the orders and racks to be allocated to pickers.
 We present a number of additional constraints which can be added to the formulation and discuss the complexity of the problem.
 In Section~\ref{sec:heuristics} we present two heuristics for the order and rack allocation problem based upon our formulation.
 In Section~\ref{sec:formjebrack} we present our formulation to decide the rack sequence to be adopted at a picker when each mobile rack only visits the picker once (so no rack revisits to the picker are allowed).
 We then extend this formulation to the case when rack revisits to the picker are allowed.
 We prove that, subject to certain conditions being satisfied, a feasible rack sequence for all orders can be produced by focusing on just a subset of the orders to be dealt with by the picker.
-We also extend our formulation to consider a particular special case (when we have just one bin position).
 In Section~\ref{sec:discussion} we discuss the application of the work presented in this paper within a dynamic environment (as new orders appear), as well as discuss the wider applicability of our work to other automated (non-mobile robot) fulfilment systems.
 Section~\ref{sec:results} presents our computational results for the test problems we examined.
 Finally in Section~\ref{sec:conclusions} we present our conclusions and discuss future research directions.